aojea/kindnet/README.md

 The idea was born because of the lack of IPv6 support in current CNI plugins and because there are no automatic alternatives to create a multinode kubernetes cluster with IPv6.

+The plugin only works on "simple" network environments, when all the cluster nodes belong to the same subnet.

 Kindnet evolved adding new features, as an embedded ipmasq agent and nowadays, is the default CNI plugin for [KIND](https://github.com/kubernetes-sigs/kind)